pr-ptl/Hele-Shaw/README.md

-Please see the references 1 and 2 for detailed understanding of the model.
+Please see references 1 and 2 for detailed understanding of the model.